 *** If you answered no to any of the questions above, contact me for a pelvic floor physical therapy evaluation before to returning to running.

 What is Involved in Pelvic Floor Physical Therapy?

 During a pelvic floor physical therapy evaluation, there is a through assessment of your posture, alignment, breathing mechanics and various clinical tests to identify the underlying cause of injury.
 During your first or seconds appointment, a comprehensive internal pelvic floor assessment will be performed.
 This allows me to identify the muscles and nerves contributing to your pelvic floor injury.
 I will be spending the entire duration of your appointment with you to perform hands on techniques, re-educate faulty movement patterns and monitor a progressive exercise program.
-Patients have improvement in symptoms in 2-4 sessions.
+Patients have significant improvement in symptoms in 3-5 sessions.